Twins sign INF Rosales to minor league deal, invite to camp

 AP

-MINNEAPOLIS (AP) — The Minnesota Twins have signed journeyman infielder Adam Rosales to a minor league contract.
+MINNEAPOLIS (AP) — The Minnesota Twins have agreed to a minor league contract with journeyman infielder Adam Rosales.

 Rosales hit .211 in 13 games for Cleveland last year.
 He is a career .226 hitter with 48 home runs and 179 RBIs in 11 years with Cincinnati, Oakland, Texas, San Diego, Arizona and Cleveland.